How to Build the Most Effective Lead Magnet for Agency

 - They should be easy and quick to consume:

 There’s no point in offering a 3-month email course because that’s too long a time for someone to gain value out of your offering.
 A 300-page ebook will not meet your purpose either.
 A lead magnet should be designed to be short, easy and quick to act on without having to wait for successive sessions or information from you.

 - They should offer instant gratification:

 Your offering should get to the point immediately.
-Think of a checklist designed to give precise tactical-level tasks that the user only has to refer and check off, say during planning an event.
+Think of a checklist designed to give precise tactical-level tasks that the user only has to refer and check off, say while planning an event.
 Or a free trial demo of your product which the user can download and start using immediately.
 Only when there is instant gratification, will your offering be attractive enough for someone to leave their contact details.

 - They should have a high perceived value:

 There is ample information available for everyone on the Internet today.
 A simple Google search can get people the results they are looking for.
 Specific questions can get answered in community forums.
 So your lead magnet has to deliver the kind of value which comes from your unique expertise and which won’t be easily available elsewhere.
-A lead magnet with a high perceived value has a much higher chance of conversion.
+A lead magnet with a high perceived value has a much higher chance of a conversion.

 The idea behind using a lead magnet is to provide value on a small scale and showcase your agency’s expertise.
-By addressing your target customer’s pain point you are creating a natural route for them to go one step ahead in their consideration phase which leads them to hire your agency.
+By addressing your target customer’s pain point, you are creating a natural route for them to go one step ahead in their consideration phase, which leads them to hire your agency.